ElijahChristianWiegandPRIS/Docs/prisSetup/Writerside/topics/PRIS-Bug-Worflow.md

 \- No reproduction steps were included in QA notes.

-\- Developer could not reproduce in environment but deduced logic issue from related tickets (GW-3627, GW-2712).
+\- Developer could not reproduce in their local environment but deduced a logic issue from related tickets (GW-3627, GW-2712).